pwtail/vinyl_prev/README.md

 **Minimalistic API**

+As was said already, *vinyl* provides a more minimalistic API than django.
+That's because not all
-As ws said, *vinyl* provides a more minimalistic API.
-Not all decisions in django are a good fit for a universl framework, supporting sync and async usecases at the same time.
+decisions in django are a good fit for a universl framework, supporting both sync and async modes at the same time.

 Regarding the query builder (queryset usage), *vinyl* fully copies the django API.
 The querysets are lazy in django, so this is pretty cheap to